Updated: Jun 30

 First, there are several ways to get your pup across the country.
 Some breeders offer to ship their puppies via cargo.
 There is also air shipping but we avoid this method.
 The temperature and air pressure is not well-regulated in the cargo hold making the conditions potentially unsafe for a young puppy.

-Airplane Best Practices for Traveling with a Dog
+Airplane Best Practices for Traveling with a Dog or Puppy

 In fact most airlines do not allow “snub-nosed” breeds (such as boxers, pugs, etc.) to be shipped via cargo due to their higher potential for overheating.